 One of the biggest advantages of forging your own knife is the personality you can infuse in it.
 Sure, you could buy a knife that’ll be just about as good as a hand-forged knife, but it won’t have any character.
 It’ll also probably cost a lot more than your own creation would – especially if you use scrap metals to forge.
+So what is the best scrap metal to use for knife making?

 What Makes a Metal Good for Knife Making?